Download Festival: Police surveillance

-At the 2015 festival, the police and the festival organizers engaged in massive technological surveillance of those who attended the festival.
-RFID wristband and facial recognition technology were used, installed by the Leicestershire Police without notifying the public prior to the event, and compared visual scans of the festival attendees against a European criminal database.
+At the 2015 festival, the police and the festival organisers engaged in massive technological surveillance of those who attended the festival.
+RFID wristband and facial recognition technology were used, installed by Leicestershire Police without notifying the public prior to the event, and compared visual scans of the festival attendees against a European criminal database.
 RFID wristbands were the only way to make purchases or travel across the festival grounds' zones.
 Information about purchases were stored and sold to other marketers.
 Muse frontman Matt Bellamy commented on the surveillance during the band's performance of "Uprising", in which he said "Fuck Leicestershire police for scanning your faces!"

 2016

 Donington

 The 14th annual Download Festival was held on 10–12 June 2016.
 All three headliners were confirmed between 19–21 October 2015 and it was confirmed that Bruce Dickinson was due to fly his Ed Force One 747-400 Jumbo Jet across Download to get to the festival.
 However, this didn't happen, and in fact Ed Force One flew into East Midlands airport from the opposite direction.
 Motörhead were due to play the Main Stage on the Friday of the festival; however, due to the death of lead singer Lemmy Kilmister on 28 December 2015, the band would no longer be playing, as confirmed by drummer Mikkey Dee.
 On 7 February 2016, 36 more bands were added to the bill, as well as the announcement that the Main Stage would be renamed "The Lemmy Stage" in memory of Kilmister, instead of having a band replace Motörhead, it was confirmed that there would be a tribute to Lemmy, which was confirmed at the fan forum to be a 20-minute video.

 Heavy rain caused the venue to flood, with some campsites suffering worse than others.
 The Met Office later confirmed that it could have been the wettest in the festival's history.
 By Saturday, The Village area was mainly mud with a bit of straw laid down near the entrance to the Blue Campsite.
 This led to great difficulty trying to get to the main arena, as one had to walk through thick mud most of the way.
 Architects was scheduled to play on the Encore stage on 11 June but had dropped all of their European festival tours due to a family emergency and were replaced by Against the Current.

 Both Moses and Ghost were also forced to pull out of their scheduled sets on Friday and Sunday respectively due to illness on both counts.

-The Maverick stage on Friday was closed out by a screening of Gutterdämmerung, coupled with a live score; described as a "rock ‘n’ roll / film / gig concept from the mind of Belgian-Swedish visual artist Bjorn Tagemose".
+The Maverick stage on Friday was closed out by a screening of Gutterdämmerung, coupled with a live score; described as a "rock 'n' roll / film / gig concept from the mind of Belgian-Swedish visual artist Bjorn Tagemose".